Clewsy/misc/beaglebone_stuff.md

 $ git pull
 ```

 Reboot and system will be flashed automatically.
 Remember to remove sd card else it will keep re-flashing.
-All four LEDs will be on once flashing is complete.
+All four LEDs will act as a larson scanner while flashing and will turn off once complete.

+Default login is debian:temppwd